Property hooks RFC

 function save(?Book $book = null) {}

-# New DOM HTML5 support RFC
+# New HTML5 support RFC

 PHP 8.4 adds a \Dom\HTMLDocument class which is able to parse HTML5 code properly.
 The old \DOMDocument class is still available for backwards compatibility.